-A taxable entity must make an election to deduct cost of goods sold (COGS) or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
+A taxable entity must make an annual election to deduct cost of goods sold (COGS) or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
 The election to use COGS or compensation is made by filing the franchise tax report using one method or the other.
-Note: A taxable entity may elect to use COGS to compute margin ONLY if the taxable entity sells real or tangible personal property in the ordinary course of business OR if the taxable entity qualifies to compute COGS under any one of the exceptions noted in Texas Tax Code Section 171.1012 or Rule 3.588.
+This is an annual election and is effective for the entire period upon which the tax is based.